 The setup is simple.
 You must select which action in Shopify should send the server event to Facebook.
 But there is no possibility of adding any custom events or tracking events like add to cart or product view.
 Besides, if you want to use a hybrid approach of FB pixel + FB CAPI as suggested in Meta documentation, sending the same event ID from the web and Zapier server will be hard.

-This approach is also simple, but it usually comes with issues like low match quality score, not accurate event tracking.
-There are also some issues with consent management and cookie lifetime as well.
+This approach is also simple, but it usually comes with issues like lower than expected match quality score, not accurate event tracking.
+There are also some issues with consent management and cookie lifetime as well, not to mention there’s close to zero control over what’s being sent beyond the standard event models.

 By using server-side Google Tag Manager along with Facebook Conversion API, your Shopify store can gain a more holistic view of user activity across multiple channels, leading to better ad performance, higher conversion rates, and lower acquisition costs.

 All because setting up FB CAPI for Shopify using server Google Tag Manager allows customization, data enrichment, and setting up proper event deduplication.
-The following section will show how to set up FB CAPI for Shopify using the stape sGTM app
+The following section will show how to set up FB CAPI for Shopify using Stape Shopify App.

 3. Send data to the server Google Tag Manager container.
 There are three most popular ways to do that: